 2018 Antique Radio Auction

-The Iowa Antique Radio Club and Historical Society (IARCHS) is sponsoring an antique radio and related items auction (Time and Date to be determined) in the auction arena located at the west side of Hawkeye Downs in Cedar Rapids Iowa.
+The Iowa Antique Radio Club and Historical Society (IARCHS) is sponsoring an antique radio and related items auction Saturday April 28th, 2018 in the auction arena building located at the west side of Hawkeye Downs in Cedar Rapids Iowa.
 The address is 4400 6th Street.
 If there are significant ‘Hayrack’ items (parts radios, parts, etc…) consigned, that the auction of hayrack items will begin at 9:00am.
 The auctions in past years have been successful, and good sale prices have been realized on items with higher collector value.
 The auction will be conducted by Brent Wears, CAI, AARE, CES, and Licensed Broker of Wears Auctioneering, Inc.

 Q: I have a couple radios and a few parts that I want to sell.
 Is it worth my time?